nicholasrodriguez/razor-tasks-esxi/README.md

-# Ansible Role: Razor Tasks
+# Ansible Role: Razor Tasks ESXi

 An Ansible Role that configures Tasks and Repos in Puppet Razor on Linux.